ChenSizhe13893461199/AMPLiT/README.md

 **Mathematical Details**

-AMPidentifier 2.0 is a deep-learning neural network framework integrated with 3 unique computational blocks.
+AMPLiT is a deep-learning neural network framework integrated with 3 unique computational blocks.

 The framework of the computational block 1 is shown below:
 ![](block1.png)